negregg/seng560calcuator/README.md

 ## Installing the Program

-To install this program simple clone the software from github to a directory of your choice.
+To install this program simple clone the software from GitHub to a directory of your choice.
 Example:

 ` git clone https://github.com/negregg/seng560calcuator.git `